pizza-now/earthxhack20/README.md

 ## Technologies:

-Javscript, React, Redux, Express, Sequelize, Heroku, PostgreSQL
+Javscript, React, Redux, Express, Sequelize, Heroku, PostgreSQL, MessageBird, Geolocation API

 ## About:

-Pizza NOW is a progressive web app for users to descreetly send help alerts to their contacts when they are in a domestic violence situation.
+Pizza NOW is a progressive web app for users to discreetly send help alerts to their contacts when they are in a domestic violence situation.
 Disguised as a pizza ordering app, Pizza NOW allows users to indicate their threat level by the size of their pizza and also send customized messages by "customizing their order."
-Alerted contacts will receive a message via email and/or SMS that include's the sender's geolocation so they may respond or call for help.
+Alerted contacts will receive a message via email and/or SMS that includes the sender's geolocation so they may respond or call for help.

 ## App features: